RETHINKING EDUCATION AND CHILDHOOD: REIMAGINING PROJECT

 I think it is possible to find joy in learning anywhere.
 I think the key to this is twofold: 1) be truthful and 2) notice beauty.

 First, be truthful.
 We each need to know the parameters of our situation.
 Where will school be “held”?
 What is “required”?
 What is “optional”?
 How much time in the day do you have to help your child with their “school”?
 How will you “work” too?
 We need to know the facts of the situation.
-We need to be truthful about this to ourselves and with our children.
+We need to be truthful about this to ourselves and to our children.
 Note: we don’t need to spend time longing over what we wish things were like instead.
 Once we know the parameters for what “school” will look like, then we are ready for the next step.

 Notice beauty.
 I don’t mean this in a romantic way.
 I mean it quite practically.
 What we notice and appreciate grows.
 So notice and appreciate the things/feelings you want to grow.
 Focus your attention on the small moments and small surprises that bring joy for you and your child.
 Being together.
 The bird on the fence.
 An ant crawling on your book.
 A surprising slant of light across your table.
 Your child’s giggle.
 Wearing comfortable clothes.
 Having time for a pot of soup to simmer on the stove.
 A mess of cardboard in the corner from your child’s fort-building.

 Take that mess of cardboard (or mess of anything).
 You can see the mess and focus on that.
 Or you can see the joy of your child’s learning and focus there.
 The joy of learning is the beauty.
 Same with virtual learning.
 You can focus on what your child is missing and how you don’t like the online platform.
 Or… you can focus on your child’s excitement to see someone on the screen.
-There is what is there and there is what you notice in it.
+There is what is there, and there is what you notice in it.
 Shift your noticing.

 This doesn’t mean to force positivity or paint things with a pretty picture.
 It means to be clear and honest about what is there, including all feelings that arise.
-Be present, notice for beauty, and you will soon find yourself surrounded by lovely surprises.
+Be present, notice beauty, and you will soon find yourself surrounded by lovely surprises.

 I love that you define this crisis as a time of new challenges but also new opportunities.
 What can we learn from 2020?